gregory-james-smith/pandoc-acronym-filter/demo.md

 *[HTTP]: Hyper Text Transfer Protocol

 This is a sentence that includes *some* text formatting which should not be affected by the acronym definition.
+HTTP is often used in browsers.

 # Plurals